 - A forgiving road system: so that when crashes do happen, deaths can be avoided and injuries minimised.

 More specifically, the WALGA RoadWise Program has developed the Safe System Guiding Principles for Local Government which are a set of principles designed to guide and support Local Governments in embracing the safe system approach to road safety.

 The guiding principles were developed using a consensus process which involved an expert panel from the Local Government sector, together with local, national and international road safety professionals.

 Essentially, the guiding principles provide direction and context with which to formulate strategies, plans and activities to improve road safety outcomes consistent with international best practice.
 The guiding principles build on past experience, work to add value to future activities and offer guidance to Local Governments in pursuit of innovation and effectiveness in the way they manage road safety.

-For further information, please download an electronic copy of the Safe System Guiding Principles for Local Government booklet by completing the download form or contact your local Road Safety Advisor.
+For further information, please download an electronic copy of the Safe System Guiding Principles for Local Government booklet by visiting the Tools and Resources page or contact your local Road Safety Advisor.